hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 + Paul Vixie
 + Tim Wicinski

-# Github Version of This Document
+# GitHub Version of This Document

+[RFCEditor: remove this section]

 While this document is under development, it can be viewed, tracked, issued, pushed with PRs, ... here: